prasadrenukdas/wawa-jr/README.md

 # React Native TypeScript Boilerplate
 This is a boilerplate project for working with React Native and TypeScript.

 You can copy or reference this repository in order to get started with a React Native project using a TypeScript source that includes environment variable configuration, linting, and testing with sensible defaults.

 ## Base App
 The `master` branch includes a base for an app that can be built off of for most projects.
+It includes base project dependencies and a file structure.
+It already supports using react-native-navigation with hot reloading.

-Some initial modifications will be required:
+Some modifications will be required:

-1. `App.ts` and `registerScreens.ts` will need to be modified to set up the navigation scheme for the app.
+1. `App.ts` will need to be modified to set up the navigation scheme for the app.

-???
+2. `Home.tsx` should be edited or removed. `HomeScreen.js` may also be impacted depending upon whether you have a screen in your app called "Home."
+    * `__tests__/Home.test.tsx` should be similarly updated.
+3. `Store.ts` should be updated to import all reducers and epics to build the state management store for the app.
+Any modifications to special handling for dev tools should be made here as well.

 ### Example App
 **Check out the `example` git branch to see the example app.**